tsduck/tsduck/src/doc/python-bindings.md

 binary library contains C++ wrapper functions to some features of TSDuck and these carefully crafted functions are directly called from Python code using `ctypes`, regardless of the version of Python.
-Note, however, that these C++ are hidden inside the Python bindings and invisible to the application developer.
+Note, however, that these C++ functions are hidden inside the Python bindings and invisible to the C++ application developer.

 # Using TSDuck Python bindings  {#pyusing}